-Neil Harbisson is the world’s first cyborg.
-Born with a rare form of color blindness (where the world is only perceived in shades of grey), in 2004 he embedded an ‘antenna’ into his skull that would allow him to re-tune his senses.
+Neil Harbisson is a Guinness World Records holder as the world’s first cyborg.
+Born with a rare form of colour blindness (where the world is only perceived in shades of grey), in 2004 he embedded an ‘antenna’ into his skull that would allow him to re-tune his senses.